ErpNetDocs/tech/modules/projects/ai/how-to/fine-tune-models.md

 Once a fine-tuned model is compiled, it can be used as an **arbiter** in chats (added as a member to relevant groups, e.g., Marketing group).

 Which users see which behavior depends on which **Virtual User/AI model** is added as a member of the chat group (for arbiters).

+## Model hierarchy and reuse

+The **Parent** field in the AI Model allows you to build a **hierarchy of models**.

+Typical pattern:

+- **Master Company Model**
+  Parent: *null*
+  Trained on: general company knowledge, policies, and products.

+- **Marketing Model**
+  Parent: *Master Company Model*
+  Trained on: marketing-specific Q&A and conversations.

+- **Sales Model**
+  Parent: *Master Company Model*
+  Trained on: sales-specific Q&A and conversations.

+The parent can aggregate and reuse training from its children (according to your configuration), so you do not need to copy the same base knowledge to every model.
+This is especially useful for a **company-wide assistant** for managers or general users.

 ## Best practices for fine-tuning